 Free Speech But At What Cost?

-Daniel Appiah & James Soderholm
+Daniel Appiah & Dr. Soderholm

 JS: I just heard a lecture by Professor Amy Wax, a law professor at the University of Pennsylvania in the US, who was roundly criticized by many of her colleagues for publishing an opinion/editorial piece about the cultural and ethical superiority of bourgeois values of the 1950s.
 Social media and the press raked her over their instantly hot coals and in almost every case she was called names (‘racist’, ‘xenophobe’, ‘white supremacist’—all the usual suspects) but very few people addressed her actual arguments.
 It was more spite than intelligent, pointed criticism, more attitude than argument, more resentment than reason.
 In her lecture, Professor Wax often referred to the hateful name-calling of current public discourse and at one point she responded to the idea that the people doing this were exercising their right to free speech, as they will often claim if challenged.
 Wax said, “Just because you have the right to say hateful things about people doesn’t mean it’s the right thing to do.”
 What do you think about her remark and the issue of free speech at universities, and the abuse of free speech overall?
 And should the UK finally hammer out something like the First Amendment to the US Constitution?
 But if the UK did this, would that established right to free speech enable some to be even more abusive?